WegnerDan/ZwdCSV-Cloud/README.md

 Class ZCL_WD_CSV contains Methods PARSE_STRING and GENERATE_STRING for directly handling csv strings.

-This is the abap cloud compatible successor to [ZwdCSV](https://github.com/WegnerDan/ZwdCSV)
+This is the abap cloud compatible successor to [ZwdCSV](https://github.com/WegnerDan/ZwdCSV) Currently, the conversion exit stuff is not working and there might be no way to include this in the ABAP Cloud version.